Doug Shierson Racing

-Doug Shierson Racing is a former racing team that competed in the CART Championship Car Series from 1982 to 1990.
+Doug Shierson Racing is a former racing team that competed in the CART Indy car series from 1982 to 1990.
 The team was sponsored by Domino's Pizza for its entire run in CART.

-Shierson Racing's biggest victory came at the 1990 Indianapolis 500, with driver Arie Luyendyk.
-The team finished runner-up in the CART championship in 1985 with driver Al Unser Jr. losing the title by one point.
+Shierson Racing won 7 Indy car races, with their biggest victory coming at the 1990 Indianapolis 500, with driver Arie Luyendyk.
+The team finished runner-up in the 1985 CART Championship with driver Al Unser Jr. losing the title by one point.

 Early years

 Shierson was instrumental in the development of the Formula Atlantic series in the late 1970s, winning the championship with Howdy Holmes in 1978 and Jacques Villeneuve the Elder in 1980 and 1981.
 Bobby Rahal drove for the team in 1976 and suffered a season fraught with difficulties and he considered leaving the sport, on Shierson's urging Rahal decided to stay with the series in 1977 and eventually had a tremendously successful racing career.
 The team was also active in Formula 5000.